griffy/GoRM/README.md

 Obviously [Go](http://golang.org/) should be installed.
 [The official installation directions](http://golang.org/doc/install.html) are recommended, rather than installing it through a package (such as homebrew).

-This package also requires [my version of the `sqlite` package](https://github.com/sdegutis/sqlite-go-wrapper).
-Clone it, then run `make install` and you'll be all set.

 ### Known bugs

-Right now, it only interfaces with SQLite.
-The goal however is to add support for other databases in the future, including maybe PostgreSQL and CouchDB or NoSQL?
-Who knows.

 Also, at the moment, relationship-support is in the works, but not yet implemented.